Why attacks on Christians are on the rise in some Indian states

 This is not an isolated incident: the report of the Evangelical Society of India (EFI) is listed 39 threats or cases of violence against Christians from January to November In Karnataka this year.

-These include incidents in which pastors were allegedly attacked by members of right-wing Hindu groups, and these groups allegedly physically prevented them from conducting religious services in their churches.
+These include incidents of alleged attacks on pastors by members of right-wing Hindu groups, and incidents in which these groups allegedly physically prevented them from conducting religious services in their churches.

 Christians a Minorities compared to the majority Hindus In India.

-Christian delegates say the frequency of attacks has increased since October, when the ruling Bharatiya Janata Party (BJP) in Karnataka and nationally announced that it was bringing in a “strong” law against religious conversion.
-Condition.
+That is what the Christian delegates promiseThe Bharatiya Janata Party (BJP) has increased the frequency of attacks since October., Which is in power in Karnataka and nationally, has announced that it is developing a “strong” law against religious conversion in the state.

 Each case will be examined.
 Those who decide to convert should inform the local authorities two months in advance and they will investigate the reasons before allowing the conversion.